ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 Issuer directory resources have the media type "application/token-issuer-directory" and are located at the well-known location /.well-known/token-issuer-directory; see {{wkuri-reg}} for the registration information for this well-known URI.
+The reason that this resource is located at a well-known URI is that Issuers are defined by their origin in TokenChallenge structures; see {{Section 2.1 of AUTHSCHEME}}.

-The issuer directory and issuer resources SHOULD be available on the same domain.
-If an Issuer wants to service multiple different issuer directories they MUST create unique subdomains for each so the TokenChallenge defined in
+The Issuer directory and Issuer resources SHOULD be available on the same domain.
+If an Issuer wants to service multiple different Issuer directories they MUST create unique subdomains for each so the TokenChallenge defined in
 {{Section 2.1 of !AUTHSCHEME=I-D.ietf-privacypass-auth-scheme}} can be
 differentiated correctly.